All Episodes

 About every other block does have an armed soldier on the corner.

-But just comparing it to DC, if you're walking around DuPont Circle in DC or around the hill or these areas, just the sense that there are just a large number of unsavory characters where literally anything could happen is always present.
+But just comparing it to DC, if you're walking around DuPont Circle in DC or around the Hill or these areas, just the sense that there are just a large number of unsavory characters where literally anything could happen is always present.

-El Salvador, everybody was friendly.
+El Salvador, though, everybody was friendly.

 It was nice.

-Just walk around 10 p.m. midnight.
+Just walk around, you know, 10 p.m., midnight.

-El Salvador went from the murder and crime capital of the world to they have a homicide rate of around 2 per 100,000 people.
+And El Salvador went from the murder and murder and crime capital of the world to they have a homicide rate of around two per 100,000 people, whereas in Washington, D.C., we're at 27,000 people, right?

 So we have more than 10 times the rate of this place that is basically or was formerly dominated by cartels.

-And so to me, the interesting story here is that, I mean, I used to live in DC, right?
+And so to me, the interesting story here is that, I mean, I used to live in D.C., right?

 And crime was kind of a problem.